 Here are the GreenGeeks name servers:

 If your registrar only provides two fields for name server settings (primary and secondary name servers), use the first two name servers in the above list.

 If you have a reseller account you can use the anonymous websitehostserver.net name servers:

 Option 2: Add _acme-challenge Name Server Records to Your DNS

-If you cannot change your name servers to point to GreenGeeks as recommended in option 1, this is the next best way to allow Let’s Encrypt to verify your domain.
-It involves delegating the _acme-challenge subdomain to our nameservers.
+If you cannot change your name servers to point to GreenGeeks as recommended as suggested in option 1, using NS-type records are the second-best option.
+This involves delegating the _acme-challenge subdomain to the GreenGeeks nameservers.

 _acme-challenge.ggexample.com NS: chi-ns1.greengeeks.com

 _acme-challenge.ggexample.com NS: ams-ns1.greengeeks.com